dross1-dross1/auto-mc/README.md

 ```

 1) Backend: setup and run
-- Create `config.json` in the project root using the example in Configuration.
+- Create `settings/config.json` using the example in Configuration.
 - Install Python dependencies to your main interpreter:
 ```powershell
 pip install websockets